-Booby traps are devices set up with the intent to surprise, harm, or even kill a unknowing victim.
+Booby traps are devices set up with the intent to surprise, harm, or even kill an unknowing victim.
 They are triggered by the presence or unwitting actions of another.

 Bullets can be set inside a small section of bamboo, atop a firing pin, and buried until just the tip is exposed.
 If stepped on with any amount of force the bullet explodes.

 Hand Grenades.
 If you can acquire them, all you need is a tin can and a piece of string and duct time and you can secure any door.
-This is dangerous for the person loading them, but were widely used in WWII and Vietnam.
+This is dangerous for the person loading them but was widely used in WWII and Vietnam.
 Tie a string around the grenade under the handle.
 Depress the trigger handle and pull the pin.
 Quickly and carefully slide it into the tin can.
 Secure the can somewhere with tape or wedge it tightly.
-Attach the string to a door handle or use as a trip wire.
+Attach the string to a door handle or use as a tripwire.
 When the door is open or trap is triggered, the grenade dislodges from the can and detonates.